 Sexuality is an integral part of who we are, what we believe, what we feel and how we respond to others.
-It encompasses all the feelings, attitudes and behaviours that contribute to a person's own sense of being a man or a woman.
+It encompasses all the feelings, attitudes and behaviours that contribute to a person's own sense of self, irrespective of gender identity.